YAGORAYMOND/N-ary/README.md

   len 0.5
 ```

-# Effects
+# Global Effects
-Efects work in buses, this means every time you...
+Global effects use shared buses.
+This means that all tracks can send signal to the same effect instance.
 ## Reverb
-There is a single space (bus) for all the samples.
-This space has the parameters:

-  - `decay`: ... (default=##)
+All tracks share the same reverb space (bus).

+Global parameters:
+  - `decay` — Length of the reverb tail in seconds. (default: `4`)
-  - `predelay`: Delay between the dry sound and the beginning of the reverb in milliseconds. (default=0, range=0-300)
+  - `predelay` — Delay between the dry sound and the start of the reverb in milliseconds. (range=0-300, default=0)

-Additionally, on each track you specify the amount of reverb that each track recieves (dry/wet) with the argument `reverb` (default=0).
+Track parameter:
+  - `reverb` — Amount of signal sent to the reverb bus (dry/wet). (range=0-1, default=0)

 ```
-room 0.8
-decay 4
+decay 10
+predelay 300

-drums > source kick reverb 0
+drums > source kick reverb 0.4
 voice > source choir reverb 0.8
 ```

+# Local Effects
+Effects individuallyl applied to each track.
+## Delay